AliSoftware/OHAttributedStringAdditions/README.md

 ## Documentation

-The source code is fully commented and documentation is auto-generated [here](http://cocoadocs.org/docsets/OHAttributedStringAdditions)
+The source code is fully commented and documentation is auto-generated [here](http://cocoadocs.org/docsets/OHAttributedStringAdditions).

+There is also some help pages [in the repository's wiki](https://github.com/AliSoftware/OHAttributedStringAdditions/wiki).

 ## Installation